martinandert/react-inline/README.md

 #### `StyleSheet.create(spec)`

-In order for React Inline to work, in your components, surround your inline style specifications with a `StyleSheet.create` call.
+In order for React Inline to work, in your components, surround each inline style specification with a `StyleSheet.create` call.
 This actually does nothing except providing a hook for the transformer.

 **Example**